absmach/fluxmq/web/content/docs/queue.md

 The `$queue/<name>` prefix remains supported for legacy queue clients.

 **Acknowledgment requirements**:

 - `message-id` and `group-id` must be provided in message properties.
 - For MQTT, these are MQTT v5 User Properties.
 - For MQTT v3, acknowledgments are not supported (no properties).

 **Delivery properties**:
 Queue deliveries include properties:

 - `message-id`
 - `group-id`
 - `queue`
 - `offset`

 Stream deliveries also include:

 - `x-stream-offset`
 - `x-stream-timestamp`
-- `x-work-acked` (based on the primary work group’s committed offset)
+- `x-work-acked` (true when this message is below the primary work group's committed offset; may lag by the auto-commit interval)
 - `x-work-committed-offset`
 - `x-work-group`